A classic sweet and savory Inihaw na Liempo (Grilled Pork Belly) typically grilled over charcoal, but can also be conveniently prepared in the oven.

 - To caramelize the outside, broil on low for about 3 minutes.
 Be careful not to burn them.

-- To make sawsawan or dipping sauce, combine the vinegar, shallot, chilies, sugar, salt, and pepper to taste.
+- Cut into bite-size pieces and serve them with a dipping sauce by combining vinegar, shallot, chilies, sugar, salt, and pepper to taste.

 Notes